Kotlin/KEEP/proposals/sealed-inline-classes.md

 ## Motivation / use cases

 The main use-case for sealed inline classes is `Result`.
-Currently it is decraled as inline class with underlying type `Any?`
+Currently it is declared as inline class with underlying type `Any?`
 ```kotlin
 @JvmInline
 value class Result<out T>(val value: Any?) {